Getting Started

 The traffic monitor must be placed with a good view of the roadway.
 See the Deployment and Mounting Guide for more information on the most common deployment types:

-1. deployments allow you to set up on the right-of-way or sidewalk next to a roadway to get counts for a short time.
+1. Temporary deployments allow you to set up on the right-of-way or sidewalk next to a roadway to get counts for a short time.

-2. deployments are geared towards setting up a traffic monitor in a location to get 24/7 counts and monitoring.
+2. Permanent deployments are geared towards setting up a traffic monitor in a location to get 24/7 counts and monitoring.

 Step 3: Set up your Device